Submarine systems supply market rebounds

 Global cable production capacity has been reduced to around 100,000 cable-km per year and should be enough to meet expected demand.
 However, cable production could become a bottleneck if a number of systems come under contract at the same time.

 The number of cable ships available to install and maintain undersea networks has also been reduced by more than 50%.
 The ironic result is that these reductions in marine and cable production capacity may result in shortages and competition among purchasers to reserve production-line capacity to meet construction schedules.

-Total worldwide investment in submarine fibre-optic cable systems peaked in 2001 at US$16 billion and hit its low mark in 2004 (since 1987 when the first data is available) at US$380 million.
-According to data presented by Julian Rawle, managing partner with Pioneer Consulting, at Terrapinn’s annual Submarine Networks World conference in Singapore, if the remainder of 2006 continues as predicted, supplier revenue will exceed US$1 billion with some 32,000 route-km under contract.
+Total worldwide investment in submarine fiber-optic cable systems peaked in 2001 at $16 billion and hit its low mark in 2004 (since 1987 when the first data is available) at $380 million.
+According to data presented by Julian Rawle, managing partner with Pioneer Consulting, at Terrapinn’s annual Submarine Networks World conference in Singapore, if the remainder of 2006 continues as predicted, supplier revenue will exceed $1 billion this year with some 32,000 route-km under contract.

 Despite a surplus of capacity on some routes (e.g., transatlantic), the growth of global bandwidth demand promises to reduce this surplus in the medium-term future.
 Bandwidth demand will also continue to provide an impetus to build new cables in the short term on routes that are currently underserved (e.g., those lacking route diversity, restoration capacity, or competition) and on some new routes that are not currently served by high-bandwidth undersea cables.